SpaceG/spaceg.github.io/_posts/2015-06-26-im-at-angellist-now.markdown

 ---
 layout:     post
-title:      "Angelist"
+title:      "AngelList"
 subtitle:   "Raise Money with Syndicates"
 date:       2015-06-26 14:00:44
 author:     "Lucas Gatsas"
 header-img: "img/lucas-gatsas-21351524.jpg"
 ---
-<h2 class="section-heading">My Profile @ Angelist</h2>
+<h2 class="section-heading">My Profile @ AngelList</h2>
 <h2 class="section-heading">"Raise Money with Syndicates"</h2>

-I'm now at <a href="https://angel.co/lucas-gatsas" target="_blank">Angelist</a> and Set Up my Full Profile Next Week.
+I'm now at <a href="https://angel.co/lucas-gatsas" target="_blank">AngelList</a> and Set Up my Full Profile Next Week.
 We also rising Up and would be great to find some Invest.
 So far everything was Selfmade.
 Of course it would be good.
 But I think it goes without investiment.